nicoladileo/Javalin-Server/README.md

 ## Getting Started

-These project is a simple backend for API written in Java using Maven and Javalin, a lightweight and simple web framework for Java and Kotlin
+These project is a simple API written in Java using Maven and Javalin, a lightweight and simple web framework for Java and Kotlin

 ### Prerequisites